conan-io/docs/getting_started.rst

 In this example we have built our project using the default configuration detected by conan, this configuration is known as the
 :ref:`default profile<default_profile>`.

-The first time you run the command that requires profile, such as the ``$ conan install``, your settings are detected (compiler, architecture...) automatically and stored as default in a profile.
+The first time you run the command that requires a profile, such as :command:`conan install`, your settings are detected (compiler, architecture...) automatically and stored as default in a profile.
 You can change your those settings by editing ``~/.conan/profiles/default`` or create new profiles with the desired configuration.